Cheyenne Kim

 What has been the most challenging part of the COVID-19 experience?

 The most challenging part is wearing a mask outside.
-Wearing a mask outside and not being able to go into dressing rooms and not being able to wear your clothes before you buy them is a hassle.
-I also like putting lip products on, but it’s covered if I put a mask on.
+That, and not being able to go into dressing rooms and [try on] clothes before buying them, is a hassle.
+I also like putting on lip products, but it’s covered if I put a mask on.

-A lot of people would say that the most challenging part of the COVID-19 experience is not being able to meet people, but I think since there’s a lot of people in my family, I never missed human interaction.
+A lot of people would say that the most challenging part of the COVID-19 experience is not being able to meet people, but since there are a lot of people in my family, I never miss human interaction.
 It’s always loud in my house.
-I have three younger siblings, and they’re all girls, so super loud.
-We’re always fighting at the dinner table and my parents are always like, “Why do you eat dinner while fighting?
+I have three younger siblings, and they’re all girls, so it’s super loud.
+We’re always fighting at the dinner table, and my parents are always like, ‘Why do you fight while eating dinner?
 Can’t you guys fight any other time?
-Why does it have to be at the dinner table?”
-So, [not having social interaction] is not really a big deal.
+Why does it have to be at the dinner table?’
+[Not having social interaction] is not a big deal [for me].

 Where is your hometown?
 What links you to the community?